 Welcome!
 In case you don’t know me (and I’ve heard there are people who look at the blogs of people they don’t know), here are the basics:

-Now I live in Bellingham, WA and work as an editor at Lexham Press, the publishing arm of Faithlife Corporation (makers of Logos Bible Software).
+I live in Washington and work as an editor at Lexham Press, the publishing arm of Faithlife Corporation (makers of Logos Bible Software).
 You can see some of the projects I’ve worked on here.
-In addition to my regular job, I sometimes take on freelance editing projects.
-If you’re a publisher who is looking for a freelance editor or proofreader, take a look at my editing page.
+In addition to my regular job, I occasionally take on freelance editing projects—I’m skilled at developmental editing, copyediting, and proofreading.
+If you’re a publisher or author who is looking for a freelance editor or proofreader, take a look at my editing page.

-I gave that title to my blog because I believe all things, people, and events are connected in some way.
+Even though I don’t use that title anymore (going with my plain old name instead), I still believe all things, people, and events are connected in some way.
 I believe nothing is random.
 I believe the ultimate force behind the universe is personal, and loving.
 So what I do here is make connections: between what I read and what I see (and because I read a lot, many of my posts are book reviews), between what I think and what I experience, and between everything and Christ, who holds all things together (Col 1:17).

 I reserve the right to change my mind if I come to see something in a new way.
 The opinions expressed here belong to me.
 They don’t belong to my church, my employer, or any other group I am associated with.